cozzini/hpc-tn/gemm/README.rst

 The code runs first on GPU using cuBLAS, than on CPU using OpenBLAS calls The code prints elapsed time in both cases, and for the GPU call reports also the time spent in allocation of device buffers and data movement.

-You should see that for matrix of size around 10000, the GPU performs better than the CPU, even including the communication time.
-However, given the size of our GPUs, you cannot fit matrices larger that 20000x20000.

 You could also test the performance of double precision calculation.
 To this end, in ``Makefile`` at line 12 modify  ``-DUSE_FLOAT`` in ``-DUSE_DOUBLE``.

 Then issue